mikeci/jpetstore-maven/readme.txt

 Read Me instructions
 -------------------------

-Hello World with second sset of changes
+Hello World with THIRD  set of changes